 You can find more information on trip planning and can download the permit application at:

-There are miles of Nordic ski options in Yellowstone, with something for all abilities, whether it’s groomed trails in developed areas, guided tours or backcountry exploration.
+There are miles of Nordic ski trails in Yellowstone, with something for all abilities, whether it’s groomed trails in developed areas, guided tours or backcountry exploration.
 Regardless of your preference, proper preparation is required to optimize your experience.
 Unpredictable wildlife, changing weather, hydrothermal areas, deep snow, open streams and avalanches are all possibilities.

 Detailed maps, concessionaires for skiing services and an instructional video to prepare for your adventure can all be found at: